Measuring the evolution of intergalactic gas from z=0 to 5 using the kinematic Sunyaev-Zel'dovich effect: Theory preambles

 \subsection{Kinematic Sunyaev-Zel'dovich effect}

-The kinematic Sunyaev-Zel'dovich effect is one of the most important sources of secondary anisotropies in the cosmic microwave background \citep{Sunyaev1980}.
-In the non-relativistic limit, temperature anisotropies induced by the kSZ effect can be written as
+The kinematic Sunyaev-Zel'dovich effect is one of the most important sources of CMB secondary anisotropies \citep{Sunyaev1980}.
+In the non-relativistic limit, temperature fluctuations induced by this effect are given by the following expression

-where $T_{\rm CMB}$ is the average temperature of primordial CMB radiation, $\sigma_T$ stands for the Thomson scattering cross section, $n_e$ and ${\bf v}\cdot\hat{\bf \Omega}$ refer to the number density and radial peculiar velocity of free electrons, respectively, $c$ denotes the speed of light, and the integral is performed along the line-of-sight.
-As it is standard in the spherical coordinate system, we consider that gas moving away from (towards) the observer has a positive (negative) radial velocity.
+where $T_{\rm CMB}$ indicates the average temperature of primordial CMB radiation, $\sigma_T^{}$ stands for the Thomson scattering cross section, $n_e$ and $v_e$ refer to the physical number density and radial peculiar velocity of free electrons, respectively, $c$ denotes the speed of light, and the integral is performed along the proper line-of-sight $l$.
+As it is standard in the spherical coordinate system, we assign a positive (negative) radial velocity to gas moving away from (towards) the observer.
+We do not consider relativistic corrections because these are only significant for clusters of galaxies \citep{Nozawa1998, Sazonov1998}, while we extract the kSZ effect using as tracers galaxies and quasars hosted by moderate mass haloes.

-Relativistic corrections to the kSZ effect are of the order of 10\% for the most massive clusters of galaxies \citep{Nozawa1998, Sazonov1998}; conversely, the magnitude of these corrections decreases rapidly for lower mass systems.
-In \S\ref{sec:resobv}, we attempt to detect the kSZ signal induced by gas surrounding $M_h=10^{11}-10^{13}\Msunh$ haloes; therefore, it is well-motivated to neglect relativistic corrections in our derivations.

-The detection of the kSZ effect is very challenging because the spectral distribution of temperature fluctuations induced by this effect is Planckian, unlike that of other secondary anisotropies such as the thermal Sunyaev-Zel'dovich effect \citep[][]{sunyaev70, Sunyaev1972}; consequently, it is impossible to disentangle the kSZ effect from primordial CMB anisotropies just resorting to CMB observations.
-Furthermore, the amplitude of these temperature fluctuations is much smaller than that of primordial CMB anisotropies.
-To extract the kSZ effect from observations, we follow a novel approach: we resort to the cross-correlation of ARF maps and high-pass filtered CMB maps containing noisy estimates of the kSZ effect.
-We proceed to derive the dependence of the power spectrum of maps containing just kSZ signal on cosmological parameters.